vavinash992/crypto-currency-price-predictor/README.md

 - A link will appear on the command line copy it and paste it in the browser

     by default it runs in the following website http://127.0.0.1:5000/

+## Feedback

+If you have any feedback, please reach out at [linkedin](https://www.linkedin.com/in/avinash-vangapandu-11124b1aa/)